goldstarkyg/laravel_jquery/readme.md

-# Laravel and AngularJS CMS
+# Laravel and AngularJS CMS and jQuery

-CMS built on Laravel 5.1, AngularJS 1.4.7 and Responsive Material Design
+CMS built on Laravel 5.1, AngularJS 1.4.7 and Responsive Material Design This is developed with sample by client of India

+DataBase is laravel2_sql.rar

 ## Features